 You may need to come up with a few DIY hacks to secure the court and prevent it from drifting around.

 Easy to set up and start hitting the ball around in the comfort of your own swimming pool.
 Customers note that expert volleyball skills are not required as the equipment will stand up to mild abuse.
-We love the court will stay in place with a bit of sand or water to weigh it down.
+We love that the court will stay in place with a bit of sand or water to weigh it down.

 We would love this net even more if the entire width was actual netting and not so much in the way of string attachments.